-The table below summarises the impact of increases/(decreases) of the MTN Group share price on profit or loss.
+The table below summarises the impact of increases/(decreases) of the MTN Group share price on profit or loss and the impact on equity.

 The analysis is based on the assumption that the MTN Group share price increases/(decreases) by 10% with all other variables held constant.